Lutetium-Vanadium/shelp/README.md

 # Shelp

-`shelp`(`sh help`) is a library to create a functional and good looking REPL without having to worry about the generic setup and interacting and the terminal.
+`shelp`(`sh help`) is a library to create a functional and good looking REPL without having to worry about the generic setup.
 It provides a configurable interface, allowing you to only need to deal with the language specific parts of the REPL.

 There are special 2 commands handled by the repl:
 - `clear` - clears the screen